Applying for settled status

 When you apply, you’ll be able to either:

 - scan your identity document using an Android mobile phone or tablet

 You’ll also need to upload a recent digital photo of your face.

-You may need to provide evidence to prove your residence, for example:
+You’ll be told if you need to give any further evidence to prove your continuous residence, for example:

 - bank statements